 With creator content production, influencers create for example posts for a brand and distribute them via their social media channels.
 This version of visual content production is certainly not the cheapest, but your brand will pay for the creation, the influencer’s reach, and targeting your key audience.
 Especially with micro-influencers who have a smaller, more pointed community, it’s easy to plan who you want to reach.
 Micro-influencers often have a close and personal relationship with their followers, are on average more affordable than colleagues with a larger reach and are more likely to cooperate for product seeding campaigns.
 If content is then also reused via influencer whitelisting, a higher Influencer Marketing ROI can be achieved more quickly.
 Word-of-mouth creates social proof and thus this target group-specific content is more likely to catch people’s interest than pictures from professional shoots.
 To learn more about micro influencer marketing, feel free to read our related blog post.

-The downside of visual content production by influencers is that managing campaigns is a time-consuming and nerve-wracking process, at least if your brand does it in-house.
+The downside of visual content production by influencers is it is quite time-consuming and nerve-wracking to find influencers and then manage the campaign, at least if your brand does it in-house.
 Running influencer marketing without an agency or tech solution means, among other things, complicated coordination processes and a lot of back and forth between brand and creator.
 However, this can be solved quite easily if your brand relies on a management tool that simplifies and facilitates the entire collaboration with creators.
 In addition to the effort, there are also monetary costs, these are made up very individually.

 There are various pricing models according to which the costs for content production by influencers can be estimated.
 Influencer marketing costs are dependent on factors such as follower count, reach, and brand fit.
 Additionally, it depends on whether it’s a one-time collaboration or if your brand wants to rely on long-term brand ambassadors.
 If you want to learn more about the strategies and relevance of influencer relationship management, feel free to check out our blogpost on the topic.